 A second study was conducted with almost identical methods—the only difference being that instead of the other person being unattractive, they possessed some type of “deal-breaker” trait that would make them a rather poor match for the participant (e.g., having incompatible religious beliefs).

 This time around, 46% of participants in the hypothetical condition were willing to go on a date with the incompatible partner, whereas this number jumped to 74% in the real condition!
 Again, the researchers found evidence that concern for the other person’s feelings helped to statistically account for the difference between the two conditions.

 This set of studies reveals that, when an undesirable romantic prospect approaches us, what we think we would do is quite different from what we actually do.
 Many of us appear to overestimate our ability to reject someone who is unattractive or just doesn’t seem like a good fit for us, seemingly because we’re too nice and don’t want to make other people feel bad.

 Difficulty saying no to an undesirable romantic prospect is something that both women and men experience.
 However, because we live in a culture where women are approached more often than men, women are likely to be put in this position far more often.

 Want to learn more about Sex and Psychology ?
 Click here for previous articles or follow the blog on Facebook (facebook.com/psychologyofsex), Twitter (@JustinLehmiller), or Reddit (reddit.com/r/psychologyofsex) to receive updates.

-To learn more about this research, see: Joel, S., Teper, R., & MacDonald, G. (in press).
+To learn more about this research, see: Joel, S., Teper, R., & MacDonald, G. (2014).
 People overestimate their willingness to reject potential romantic partners by overlooking their concern for other people.
 Psychological Science.